borntofrappe/FreeCodeCamp-Timestamp-Microservice/README.md

 - the button providing an example request ought to simply display a sample of the actual response provided by the server in the specific route (without changing the route of the application).
 Its text ought to change to therefore match this purpose.

 - when pinging the server at the particular route, the application ought to return the JSON object describing the three possible cases.
 Only the JSON object ought to be returned.

-## Node

-Even if this is not the first project I created using Node, it is nevertheless the first project for the @freecodecamp curriculum.
-It is therefore helpful to jot down a few notes on the development of the back-end application.

-For starters, the pages to be rendered are included in their `html` version in the `Front End` folder. `index.html` needs to be rendered in the root path, while `response.html` is the version which needs to be rendered when the query string is included, with the information passed in the query string.